Lucio Fontana: Exhibitions

+The most recent solo exhibition of Fontan's work was at the Peggy Guggenheim Museum in Venice.
+A catalogue was produced for this show.

 Collections

 Fontana's works can be found in the permanent collections of more than one hundred museums around the world.
 In particular, examples from the Pietre series are housed in the Stedelijk Museum, Amsterdam, the Centre Pompidou, Paris, the Museum of Modern Art in New York, the Galleria Nazionale d'Arte Moderna in Rome, the Museum of Contemporary Art Villa Croce in Genoa and the van Abbemuseum, Eindhoven.
-Fontana's jewelry is included in the permanent collection of the Museum of Fine Arts, Boston.
+Fontana's jewellery is included in the permanent collection of the Museum of Fine Arts, Boston.

 Art market

 Italian scholar Enrico Crispolti edited a two-volume catalogue raisonné of Fontana's paintings, sculptures and environments in 2006.
 In 2013, Luca Massimo Barbero, Nina Ardemagni Laurini and Silvia Ardemagni published a three-volume catalogue raisonné of Fontana's works on paper, including more than 5,500 works in chronological order.

 A rare, large crimson work with a single slash, which Fontana dedicated to his wife and which has always been known as the Teresita, fetched £6.7 million ($11.6 million) at Christie's London in 2008, then an auction record for the artist.
-Fontana's Concetto Spaziale, Attese (1965), from the collection of Anna-Stina Malmborg Hoglund and Gunnar Hoglund set a new record for a slash painting at £8.4 million at Sotheby's London in 2015.
+Fontana's Concetto Spaziale, Attese (1965), from the collection of Anna-Stina Malmborg Hoglund and Gunnar Hoglund, set a new record for a slash painting at £8.4 million at Sotheby's London in 2015.
 Even more popular are Fontana's oval canvases.
 Sotheby's sold a work titled Concetto spaziale, la fine di dio (1963) for £10.32 million in 2008.
 Part of Fontana's Venice circle, Festival on the Grand Canal was sold at Christie's in New York for $7 million in 2008.

 In November 2015, Concetto spaziale, la fine di dio (1964), was sold by Christie's for $29 million, setting an auction record for the artist's work.